What are Special Educational Needs and Disabilities, and how do we identify them?

 Our school is an inclusive school where every child matters; we aim to address children’s needs and support their development in the most appropriate way possible and celebrate effort as much as achievement.
 Our school’s SEND policy document is available on this website, detailing our inclusive philosophy in relation to SEND.

-The school and nursery has a dedicated SENCO, Mrs Smith, who alongside class teachers, and senior leaders are responsible for identifying and providing support for children with special needs.
+The school and nursery has a dedicated Inclusion lead/SENCO, Mrs Watts, who alongside class teachers, and the Inclusion Team are responsible for identifying and providing support for children with special needs.

 The definition of Special Education Needs and Disabilities from the SEND Code of Practice is as follows: